Lesson

 Program Self-Evaluation Notification

-Around March or April of every program year, a Child Care Bulletin is released with instructions & timelines for the program self evaluation report submittal.
+Around March every program year, a Child Care Bulletin is released with instructions & timelines for the program self evaluation report submittal.

 Annual Plan